DoctorDaddySir/PleXionFramework/README.md

 ## 🏗️ Plugin Requirements

-To be recognized by the system, each plugin class must:
+To be recognized by the system, each plugins class must:

 - Be placed in the `plugins` package
 - Be compiled with the flag: